Identity card applications in London

 If you have a status under the EU Settlement Scheme, you can add your new ID card on your UKVI account.
 You must always have a valid identity document linked to your status.

 In order to do so, you will need the number of the identity document you used to make your application, so keep it handy!

 What do I need to do?

-If, however, you want to come to the Embassy in person, it is compulsory to book an appointment via our online appointment system.
+Since 11th of June 2021, every new eID request has to be done in person at the embassy.
+It is compulsory to book an appointment via our online appointment system.
 You will not be allowed to enter the Embassy without an appointment.

-If you wish to securely identify yourself via the internet, please select this option on the application form.
-However, it will require you to make an appointment via our online appointment system and collect the identity card in person.
+- Your eID doesn't need to be activated to use it as a travel document.
+However, if you wish to securely identify yourself via the internet, pleqse select this option on the application form.
+It will require you to make an appointment via our online appointment system and collect the identity card in person.
 Do not forget to bring along your activation codes.
-The Embassy will then activate the certificates on your identity card.
+The Embassy will then activate the certificates on your idenity card.

 - For information about a Kids-ID (identity card for children under the age of 12), please click here.